icerpc/icerpc-docs/pages/docs/slice/basics/slice-components.md

 - the Slice encoding\
 The Slice encoding specifies how Slice language constructs such as `string`, `int32`, `float64`, `struct` and operation parameters are encoded into streams of bytes.
 The Slice encoding is a simple, compact, binary encoding.
-For instance, it specifies that a Slice `int32` (a signed 32-bit integer) is encoded using two's complement into 4 bytes in little endian order.
 Most Slice users don't need to know the details of this encoding.

 The Slice language and the Slice encoding are programming language independent: a Slice `string` has always the same name and encoding regardless of the programming language (or languages) you use to make RPC calls and to implement the